 Former UFC fighter Mike Russow (source)

 Mike had amassed a record of 15-1 before joining the UFC.
-He came into the promotion as a decorated wrestler with very good BJJ skills.
+He came into the promotion as a decorated wrestler with excellent BJJ skills.
 Right from the start, he made his presence known by scoring four straight wins.
 But the losses in his next two fights would force him to rethink his career and retire from MMA shortly after.

 After retiring from fighting in 2013, he focused entirely on the law enforcement job and protecting the streets of Chicago.